2026 Guide to Superscoring on the Digital SAT and ACT

 When a college allows Superscoring, its admissions committee will look at your highest scores for each section, across the (likely) multiple dates you’ve taken the test.
 Then, for admissions purposes, your total score is considered to be the sum of each of your highest section scores!

 For instance, let’s say you do your research and calculate that the universities you’re applying to tend to have median SAT scores hovering around 1400.
 Your target score is therefore 1400.
-You proceed take the SAT in December, March, and June.
+You proceed take the SAT in November, March, and May.

 • You take the exam again in March, really working hard to learn ALL of the strategy and content you can to raise your Verbal score, and you DO: to a 680!
-However, you were SO laser-focused on Verbal prep that your Math score declined to a 690.
+However, you were SO zoomed in on Verbal prep that your Math score declined to a 690.
 So this test date’s total (1370) still comes in shy of a 1400.

-At first, you might think you’re in hot water because NONE of your individual test dates achieved the total score you need!
-But wait: Superscoring is here to save the day.
 With Superscoring—if the practice is permitted by the colleges you’re applying to—only the highest Verbal and highest Math scores matter in your application to that school.
-So in our example, your Superscore would consist of the 680 in Verbal that you got in March and the 730 in Math that you got in December.
+So in our example, your Superscore would consist of the 680 in Verbal that you got in March and the 730 in Math that you got in November.
 Together, those add up to 1410.
 So, in test prep lingo, you “Superscored to a 1410.”
-Voilà!
-SAT quest complete!
+And there you have it!
+Your SAT is successful, and complete.

 someone uses a pencil to bubble in a Scantron test sheet

-Does the ACT allow Superscoring?
+Does the Enhanced ACT allow Superscoring?

 In some cases, yes.
 Here’s the nuance: it’s not the makers of the ACT or the SAT who actually decide whether they will Superscore you.
 It’s actually the specific colleges you’re applying to.
 Each school on your list determines whether they Superscore the SAT, the ACT, or both tests.
 And more colleges Superscore the SAT than the ACT.